Food and Wine Holidays

 In Iceland, both the sea and land are a source of delicious ingredients.
 Grazed on mountain slopes where wild herbs infuse their meat with rich flavours, organic lamb and reindeer frequently appear on menus, along with wild berries plucked from the tundra and freshwater fish like Arctic char and salmon.
 You can never go wrong with seafood in Iceland – the coastline is riddled with fishing harbours where lobster, sea trout and cod are landed daily.
 For a culinary treat, peruse our Summer Nights at Ranga and Iceland in Style self-drive holidays – both feature accommodation renowned for their charming hospitality and superb food.

 One of the pleasures of our long-haul holidays to New Zealand, Australia, Canada or Chile is the range of opportunities for wine-tasting, browsing local markets and sampling gourmet cuisine.
-Our Boutique Wine Trail Self Drive in New Zealand, for example, includes wine tours in Hawke’s Bay, Martinborough and Marlborough, while the Whales & Wine of the South West takes you on a self-drive through the vineyards of Australia’s Margaret River region.
+The Boutique Wine Trail Self Drive in New Zealand, for example, follows a route visiting wineries in Hawke’s Bay, Martinborough and Marlborough, while the Whales & Wine of the South West takes you on a self-drive through the vineyards of Australia’s Margaret River region.

 Recommended Food & Wine Holidays